Language: EN

 What are and how to use HashSet

-HASH SET, also called HashTables or simply Sets, are unordered collections of unique elements.
-This means that there can be no duplicates in a set and the order of the elements does not matter.
+The HASH SET, also known as HashTables or simply Sets, are unordered collections of unique elements.
+This means that there cannot be duplicates in a set and the order of the elements does not matter.

-Therefore, the only operations allowed by a HASH SET are adding, removing, and checking the existence of an element in the collection.
+Therefore, the only operations that a HASH SET allows are adding, removing, and checking the existence of an element in the collection.

-It uses a technique called hashing to internally organize the elements, allowing for quick retrieval and very fast element searches.
+It uses a technique called hashing to organize the elements internally, which allows for fast retrieval and very quick searching of elements.

 Properties